the-events-calendar/the-events-calendar/readme.txt

 * Dutch (free & PRO) from Ed Boon, RIck van Dalen & Jacob Roel Meijering
 * Danish (PRO only) from Christian Andersen
 * Italian (free & PRO) from Stefano Castelli
+* Spanish (free & PRO) from Hector at Signo Creativo
 * German (free only) from David Decker
 * Polish (free & PRO) from Kamil Szymanski
 * Norwegian (free & PRO) from "Terje With Lunndal"